Offline Field Reporting App: Capture Daily Reports Without Internet

 BuildLog captures daily reports, photos, and voice notes without internet.
 Everything syncs automatically when you reconnect.
 No app store download required.

-Can I use BuildLog offline for weeks at a time on remote sites?
+Can I run BuildLog offline for days or weeks on a remote spread?